garrandall/popular-music-data/tracks/danny-boy-conway-twitty.md

 Oh Danny boy, oh Danny boy I love you so.

 Oh Danny boy, oh Danny boy I love you so.
-Oh Danny boy, oh Danny boy I love you so....
+Oh Danny boy, oh Danny boy I love you so...